kkim43/my_docs_test/methodology.md

 - enables fast exact cosine retrieval
 - performs deep SQL/analytics over the metadata
 - can operate in streaming or batch mode

-This methodology reflects the **actual implementation** of the system with no hypothetical components or missing steps.